Fully coupled forward-backward stochastic dynamics and functional differential systems

 The purpose of this article is to introduce a general class of fully coupled forward-backward stochastic dynamics on a general filtered probability space, which contains classical FBSDEs as a special case.
-Inspired by the recent work on Lipschitz BSDEs of Liang et al. \cite{LiaLyoQia}, we study the solvability of these forward-backward dynamics by introducing an appropriate \emph{functional differential system} of the form {
+Inspired by the recent work on Lipschitz BSDEs of Liang et al. \cite{LiaLyoQia}, we study the solvability of these forward-backward dynamics by introducing an appropriate \emph{functional differential system} of the form

-}where $\mu$, $\sigma$, $f$ are random functions, $\LLL^1$, $\LLL^2$, $\LLL^3$ are general abstract operators, and $\MMM$, $\YYY$ are given, for a random function $\phi$, by
+where $\mu$, $\sigma$, $f$ are random functions, $\LLL^1$, $\LLL^2$, $\LLL^3$ are general abstract operators, and $\MMM$, $\YYY$ are given, for a random function $\phi$, by

-This method is purely probabilistic and does not rely a priori on the existence of martingale representations.

-In particular, our approach shows that FBSDEs can be reformulated as functional differential equations defined in a forward way: since both equations are running in the same time direction, this avoids the conflicting nature of the structure of FBSDEs.
+In particular, our approach does not rely a priori on the existence of martingale representations, and shows that FBSDEs can be reformulated as functional differential equations defined in a forward way: since both equations are running in the same time direction, this avoids the conflicting nature of the structure of FBSDEs.
 More important, our results allow us to consider a more general class of forward-backward stochastic dynamics which are beyond the existing framework, and extend the results of Liang et al. \cite{LiaLyoQia} from backward systems to fully coupled forward-backward systems.

 After introducing an appropriate framework and defining properly the problem, we study its local solvability and derive our main result: the existence of a unique local solution to the functional differential system under Lipschitz and monotonicity conditions on the coefficients and under specific Lipschitz assumptions on the operators $\LLL^i$.
 In particular, the conditions on $\LLL^i$ are rather mild and allow to consider many types of operators different from the usual martingale integrand processes treated in classical FBSDEs: as a consequence, we can solve within our framework many different types of forward-backward equations that do not fit in the classical FBSDE setting.
 To emphasize the generality of these assumptions, we present several examples of possible operators and potential financial applications.